 Kids should start learning and practicing the proper form at the youngest ages to avoid both injury and penalties.

 A large portion of hockey happens in the corners and along the boards.
 Those puck battles require a physical presence.

 “The reason you go in for a check along the boards is to regain puck possession,” said Klee.
 “It’s the number-one reason we even check in hockey – for puck possession.”

 Reiterate the use of body positioning and angles, along with balance.
 Players who have a strong presence in the corners tend to put their team in a good position to gain puck possession and ultimately score goals.

 When USA Hockey removed body-checking from 12U hockey games, it wasn’t meant to remove the teaching of body contact techniques.
 Teaching proper body contact and body-checking at every level of development is necessary to prepare players for higher levels of hockey.

 “I use it in coaching at 8U all the way up to college players and pros,” said Klee.
 “It’s a skill players need to keep practicing just like they need to practice skating, shooting, and passing.
 It’s (a skill) that needs continued work throughout an entire hockey career.”

-Please take a look at this pdf and share it with your player or player's coach as it has a lot of useful pointers, visuals and drills on how to make and receive proper body contact.
+Please take a look at this pdf and share it with your player or player's coach, as it has a lot of useful pointers, visuals, and drills on making and receiving proper body contact.

-Follow us on Instagram Like what your reading sauce us a donation to keep us onsides!
+Follow us on Instagram.
+Like what you're reading?
+Sauce us a donation to keep us onside!